Visiting the beaches in Lagos? Below you will find the 7 best and most beautiful ones 😉

 If you visit Ponta da Piedade during the peak summer season you won’t be allowed to get into the water because of intense boat and kayak traffic; unless you go early in the morning or in the end of the afternoon when the boatmen aren’t there.
 But you can embark on a boat trip to visit nearby beaches and grottoes.

-Ponta da Piedade is one of my favorite Lagos beaches and you just can’t miss it!
+Ponta da Piedade is one of my favorite beaches in Lagos and you just can’t miss it!

 Book your Ponta da Piedade tour online in advance here with Viator without any extra costs for you.